Anantiz/42_Quantum/README.md

 Jupyter was used because qiskit is a multi-step worflow where steps are time-expensive, Jupyter helps around this problem by caching intermediate steps.

+The algorithms where all run both on simulator and IBM-Quantum hardware.

 ### Skills & Lesson learned:

 - The state of the industry and use cases of Quantum hardware and algorithms